marufhasan1/user_info/README.md

 * [c_Device()](#c_device)

 ### `c_ip()`
-If you want to get the client IP Address Use this Method, This Method will return Client IP Address
+If you want to get the client IP Address, Use this Method, This Method will return Client IP Address

 **Example**
 ```php